Protect everything from your flooring to your furniture with home insurance

 To find out exactly what discount you might be eligible for, you can use the government’s Right to Buy discount calculator.

-Once you know your level of discount you’ll be able to start planning what type of mortgage you might be eligible for, and the good news is that you may be able to use your discount in lieu of a deposit.
+Once you have an idea of your discount you’ll be able to start planning what type of mortgage you might be eligible for.

-One of the big advantages of Right to Buy is that it may mean you don’t have to save for a deposit because you can use your Right to Buy discount instead.
+One of the big advantages of Right to Buy is that you don’t have to save for a deposit because you can use your Right to Buy discount instead.

-You should be aware that having the discount doesn’t mean you won’t have to save any money to buy your council home.
-There may be up-front mortgage fees to pay as well as survey and conveyancing costs, so you should save and budget at least a few thousand pounds for these expenses.
+Even if you use your discount as a deposit, you’ll still need to have some savings to buy your council home.
+You’ll have to pay for any up-front mortgage fees, as well as survey and conveyancing costs.
+You should save and budget at least a few thousand pounds for these expenses.

 If you need a mortgage to buy your council home you’ll be subject to the same mortgage affordability criteria as any other mortgage applicant.